ericwannn/simpleyyt.github.io/_posts/2018-02-25-cross-validation.md

         3. Validate the model on validation set and got one result;
     4. (*optional*) Average the total *k* results.

+[^1]: To be more precise, overfitting cannot be completely avoided, but CV could help to identify overfitting.

 ---

 # Intuition & Motivation

-It's simple to know how to perform a CV but it could be a bit confusing to machine learning beginners.
+It's simple to know how to perform a CV but the concepts could be a bit confusing to machine learning beginners.
 That's because the intuition behind CV isn't that straight forward, and it evolves several times until what it looks like today.
-To understand why we need CV even though it's expensive and what if we don't use CV, we can have some previous versions of validation methods and what's their problems.
+To understand why we need CV even though it's expensive and what if we don't use CV, we can have a look at some previous versions of validation methods and what's their problems.

 ## Training/Test split